-Law clerks assist judges in making informed legal decisions.
+Law clerks (not to be confused with deputy court clerks) assist judges in making informed legal decisions.
 Contrary to the job title, law clerks perform very few clerical duties.
 They're sometimes highly skilled lawyers who serve in one of the most prestigious and sought-after positions in the legal industry, but more often they're fresh out of law school after graduating at the top of their class.
 It can depend on the customs of the state and the court.

 Most judicial law clerks complete a one- to a two-year clerkship with a judge after completing law school.
 Some judges employ experienced law clerks as permanent members of their staffs.